aegoroff/releaser/README.md

-  b           Create brew package manager Formula (package definition file) to publish it into a tap (MacOS and Linux only) s           Create scoop package manager JSON (package definition file) to publish it into bucket (Windows only) completion  Generate the autocompletion script for the specified shell help        Print this message or the help of the given subcommand(s)
+  b           Create brew package manager Formula (package definition file) to publish it into a tap (MacOS and Linux only) s           Create scoop package manager JSON (package definition file) to publish it into bucket (Windows only) completion  Generate the autocompletion script for the specified shell bugreport   Collect information about the system and the environment that users can send along with a bug report help        Print this message or the help of the given subcommand(s)

 Options: